-2. As footstools, apart from the emergency step located between frames 10 and 11 on either side of the fuselage, are not provided on this aircraft, two special ladders must be employed to gain access to the cabin.
-Each ladder consists of a tubular structure with triangular supporting members assembled to the rear face and a pivoted footstep support at the top.
+2. As footsteps, apart from the emergency step located between frames 10 and 11 on the port side of the fuselage, are not provided on this aircraft, a special ladder must be employed to gain access to the cabin.
+This ladder consists of a tubular structure with triangular supporting members assembled to the rear face and a pivoted footstep support at the top.
 The supporting members carry a bearing member and a support arm with a spigot, which together with the footstep engage with the aircraft.
-To protect the aircraft finish, the footstep and support arm incorporate rubber rollers and the bearing members, which are shaped to conform with the fuselage contour, are also covered with rubber.
-To fit a ladder to the aircraft, raise the pivoted footstep and retain it in the up position by the ball catch.
+To protect the aircraft finish, the footstep and support arm incorporate rubber rollers and the bearing member, which is shaped to conform with the fuselage contour, is also covered with rubber.
+To fit the ladder to the aircraft, raise the pivoted footstep and retain it in the up position by the ball catch.
 Offer up the ladder to the aircraft and engage the spigot in the socket inside the emergency footstep.
 With the bearing member against the fuselage skin, push down the pivoted footstep until the ladder is locked in position.